algolia/docsearch/docs/README.md

 processing time faster).

 Whenever the preview is ready, Algobot ads a meassage to the PR, along with the link to the preview.
-It is a Netlify UI settings in _Build and Deploy > Deploy notifications > Comment on GitHub pull request when deploy succeeds_.
+This is a Netlify UI settings in _Build and Deploy > Deploy notifications > Comment on GitHub pull request when deploy succeeds_.
 It uses a GitHub token from Algobot to post on its behalf.
 To generate such a token, login to Netlify with Algobot and pretend to create such a notification on any project, generate a token, and then copy-paste it in the real DocSearch account in Netlify.

 ## Internals